boring-registry/boring-registry/README.md

 ## Configuration

 The boring-registry does not rely on any configuration files.
 Instead, everything can be configured using flags or environment variables.
-Note: Flags have higher priority than environment variables.
-Environment variables are always prefixed with `BORING_REGISTRY`.
+**Important Note: Flags have higher priority than environment variables.
+Environment variables are always prefixed with `BORING_REGISTRY`.**

 **Example:**
 To enable debug logging you can either pass the flag: `-debug` or set the environment variable: `BORING_REGISTRY_DEBUG`.